lauren-esser/Better-Stock-Market-Prediction/README.md

 ![](/images/recall.png)

 We can see that Model 2 has a low accuracy of 53%.
 While as a data scientist this can be frustrating to see such low numbers, we need to remind ourselves that predicting the stock market is a very difficult task to complete.
-Therefore anything above 50% can be considered a small success.
+Therefore, anything above 50% can be considered a small success.

-3. *Using results from NLP to create a new Time Series Model* For the last Model I added my y_hat_sequences from Model 2 as a new column titled ```df['predictions']```.
+3. *Using results from NLP to create a new Time Series Model*

+For the last Model I added my y_hat_sequences from Model 2 as a new column titled ```df['predictions']```.
 I then performed a train, test, split the same way as in Model 2, I scaled the data using MinMaxScaler, and lastly created a TimeSeriesGenerator.

 Final Model: